 Business owners can be forgiven for thinking it’s simply too much effort for too little reward.
 And that’s if they even think about it at all.
 Worryingly, UK Finance figures show that the number of new business savings accounts being opened is actually shrinking.
 But why?

-For one, many SME owners don’t realise some of the attractive rates that can be achieved.
+For one, many small business owners don’t realise some of the attractive rates that can be achieved.
 When you’re talking about the difference between 0.05% and 0.75%, it’s easy to ask yourself “is this really worth my time?”
 But there are providers out there offering rates well over double this – it’s just a matter of knowing where to look and shopping around.

 This effect is compounded by the perception that setting up a new savings account is a hassle.
 Now, there’s no doubt that this can be the case.
 Some providers don’t accept online applications, and still ask for a wet signature sent through the post.
 It doesn’t have to be that way, though.
 Modern technology means it’s become possible to set up a business bank account entirely from your smartphone.
 Automation and real-time data feeds have sped up the approval process to a matter of hours, not weeks.